Merrick101/quiz-cards/README.md

 **Pylint Validation**

-- The code received a score of 9.38/10, with all significant issues addressed.
+- Tested via the GitPod terminal.
+The code received a score of 9.38/10, with all significant issues addressed.

 ## Deployment

+This project was deployed on Heroku via the Code Institute's mock terminal.

 ### Steps for Deployment

+- Create a new app on Heroku.
+- Add the Python and NodeJS buildpacks in that order.
+- Add a config var called PORT with the value 8000.
+- In the Deploy tab of the Heroku dashboard, under Deployment method, select GitHub and search for the GitHub repository to connect.
+- In the Overview tab of the Heroku dashboard, confirm that web dyno is toggled on in the Dyno Formations section.
+- In the Manual Deploy section, select the main branch and click Deploy Branch.

 ## Credits